 Significant gifts from the Mitchell foundation to the National Academy of Sciences in 1996 and 2001 to study the scientific merit of sustainability helped launch a new field of academic endeavor: Sustainability Science.

 An initial step in expanding the use of sustainability science is to educate a new generation of future leaders about the concept and its application.
-The foundation’s Sustainability Science Program will support these science practices by establishing new academic programs in the university community in Texas.
+The foundation’s Sustainability Education Program will support these science practices by establishing new academic programs in the university community in Texas.